Reflective Supervision Learning Collaborative (RSLC)

 2. How will applications be processed?
 When will I find out if my application has been accepted?

 3. What is the cost to participate?
-When do I need to pay the participation fee?
-Can I pay in installments?
+When do I need to pay?

 In-Person Learning Sessions: